Understanding Users' Interaction with Login Notifications: Discussion

-\textbf{Include Information in Metadata} We found that the metadata is an influential factor, and 75\% of the participants paid attention to the email subject.
-Hence, in addition to the most important information, the subject should already provide context for deciding how to react.
-Generic clauses, e.g., ``Your account has been logged into.'' as used by Tumblr, do not achieve this, which is why email subjects like ``New login to Twitter from \{browser\} on \{OS\}'' are preferable.
-Similarly, websites should make use of the email sender's name so that recipients can quickly parse the information about the sender; in our initial analysis, we found 5 services that did not.
+\textbf{Notify about Devices, Locations, and Suspicious Logins} We advise against sending notifications after every login, mainly because some of our participants reported being annoyed by the frequency of real-world services sending notifications (see Section~\ref{sec:study2-decision-and-execution}).
+Instead, we recommend that services send login notifications when a login takes place from a new device or location, and especially if a login appears ``suspicious.''

-\textbf{Describe What Happened} What triggers a notification, e.g., an ``unusual login'' is often unclear to participants.
-Services could easily address this issue by explaining what triggered the notification, yet, only 12\% of the evaluated emails currently provide examples of common triggers.
+\textbf{Describe What Happened} What triggers a notification, e.g., an ``unusual login,'' is often unclear to participants (see Section~\ref{sec:study2-comprehension-and-reaction}).
+Services could easily address this issue by explaining what triggered the notification, yet only 21\% of the evaluated emails currently provide examples of common triggers (see Section~\ref{sec:background:findings}).
 Explaining the circumstances would also help to create context, which is especially important when users receive unexpected notifications and struggle to assess the situation correctly.

+\textbf{Include Information in Metadata} We found that the metadata is an influential factor, and 75\% of the participants paid attention to the email subject (see Section~\ref{sec:study2-decision-and-execution}).
+Hence, in addition to the most important information, the email subject should already provide context for deciding how to react.
+Currently, only $15\%$ of our analyzed notifications make use of subjects like ``New login to Instagram from \{browser\} on \{OS\}'' (see Section~\ref{sec:background:findings}).
+Similarly, websites should make use of the email sender's name so that recipients can quickly parse the information about the sender.

-\textbf{Specify Instructions} Notifications need to include instructions for both outcomes, i.e., legit and malicious logins.
-For the legit case, most services describe to ignore the message.
+\textbf{Specify Instructions} Based on the findings of our email analysis (see Section~\ref{sec:background:findings}), notifications should include instructions for both outcomes, i.e., legitimate and malicious logins.
+For the legitimate case, most services suggest to ignore the message.
 For malicious logins, the recommendation needs to prompt users to visit the website and change or reset the password or, even better, initiate a thorough remediation process.
-Most services facilitate this by including a link which is a controversial practice.
-Of course, it simplifies the process, and 10\% in our study explicitly appreciated the shortcut.
-However, also 10\% of the participants were suspicious due to the presence of a link and did not change their password.
-Hence, services should carefully evaluate, including a link.
+Most services facilitate this by including a link, which is a controversial practice.
+However, 8\% of the participants were suspicious, some of them due to the presence of a link, and did not change their password.